Grid plan: Early United States (17th–19th centuries)

 Many of the earliest cities in the United States, such as Boston, did not start with a grid system.
 However, even in pre-revolutionary days some cities saw the benefits of such a layout.
 New Haven Colony, one of the earliest colonies in America, was designed with a tiny 9-square grid at its founding in 1638.
 On a grander scale, Philadelphia was designed on a rectilinear street grid in 1682, one of the first cities in North America to use a grid system.
 At the urging of city founder William Penn, surveyor Thomas Holme designed a system of wide streets intersecting at right angles between the Schuylkill River to the west and the Delaware River to the east, including five squares of dedicated parkland.
 Penn advertised this orderly design as a safeguard against overcrowding, fire, and disease, which plagued European cities.
 Holme drafted an ideal version of the grid, but alleyways sprouted within and between larger blocks as the city took shape.
 As the United States expanded westward, grid-based city planning modeled on Philadelphia's layout would become popular among frontier cities, making grids ubiquitous across the country.

-Another well-known grid plan is the plan for New York City formulated in the Commissioners' Plan of 1811, a proposal by the state legislature of New York for the development of most of Manhattan above Houston Street.
+Another well-known grid plan is the one for New York City formulated in the Commissioners' Plan of 1811, a proposal by the state legislature of New York for the development of most of Manhattan above Houston Street.

 The L'Enfant Plan for Washington, D.C., set out a north–south, east–west grid pattern with diagonal streets radiating out from the U.S. Capitol.

-Washington, D.C., the capital of the United States, was planned under French-American architect Pierre Charles L'Enfant.
+Washington, D.C., the capital of the United States, was planned by French-American architect Pierre Charles L'Enfant.
 Under the L'Enfant plan, the original District of Columbia was developed using a grid plan that is interrupted by diagonal avenues, most famously Pennsylvania Avenue.
 These diagonals are often connected by traffic circles, such as Dupont Circle and Washington Circle.
 As the city grew, the plan was duplicated to cover most of the remainder of the capital.
 Meanwhile, the core of the city faced disarray and the McMillan Plan, led by Senator James McMillan, was adopted to build a National Mall and a parks system that is still today a jewel of the city.